-These nutty and rich cashew butter cookies are soft, salty, lightly sweet, and ready in 20 minutes.
-Perfect when you want just a few bites of something decadent!
-Vegan and free from gluten, oil, and refined sugar.
+These cashew butter cookies are soft, salty, lightly sweet, totally irresistible, and ready in 20 minutes!
+Perfect when you want just a few bites of something rich and nutty.
+Cashew cookies are vegan, gluten-free, and made without oil or refined sugar.

-We vegans love our cashews, right?
-But usually the delicious nut is being blended into mac and cheese sauce, dairy-free nacho cheese, or other creamy sauces.
-So when I spotted a jar of cashew butter on the "last chance" shelf at the grocery store last week, I figured why not snatch it up and turn it into the star of a recipe.
+So when I spotted a jar of cashew butter on the "last chance" shelf at the grocery store last week, I figured why not turn it into the star of a recipe!

 Quick and Easy